bueti/bocker/README.md

 ## Overview

 Have you ever looked for a cheap solution to store a database backup somewhere safe and you didn't want to bother with an S3-compatible cloud storage?
-Look no further, because there is **Bocker**.
+Look no further, because there is **BockeR**.
-Bocker is a command line tool which creates a backup from a PostgreSQL database, wraps it in a Docker image, and uploads it to Docker Hub.
-Of course, Bocker will also do the reverse and restore your database from a backup in Docker Hub.
+BockeR is a command line tool which creates a backup from a PostgreSQL database, wraps it in a Docker image, and uploads it to Docker Hub.
+Of course, BockeR will also do the reverse and restore your database from a backup in Docker Hub.

 Is it a good idea?
 Probably not, but it solved a problem I had!